Home / Tours / Private Tours /

 BRASOV – SINAIA – BUCHAREST (3h drive)

 After breakfast, you will enjoy a short walking tour of Brasov, a medieval city founded in the 13th century.
-You will see the Council Square guarded by the symbol of the city, the Council Tower, visit the Black Church (during the cold months between November and April, the church will be seen from outside), one of the largest Gothic worship places in Eastern Europe, discover one of the narrowest streets in Europe, the Rope Street, and finally, admire the beautiful mountains which surround the city.
+You will see the Council Square guarded by the symbol of the city, the Council Tower, visit the Black Church, one of the largest Gothic worship places in Eastern Europe, discover one of the narrowest streets in Europe, the Rope Street, and finally, admire the beautiful mountains that surround the city.

 After Brasov, prepare to leave the land of Transylvania and head to Wallachia, another historical province of Romania located in the southern part of the country.
-The drive will be pleasant as you will admire the mountain scenery and learn more about the Carpathian Mountains chain and its importance to Romania.
+The drive will be pleasant as you will admire the mountain scenery and find out more about the Carpathian Mountain chain and its importance to Romania.

-Stop in Sinaia, a beautiful mountain resort, also known as the “Pearl of the Carpathians.”
-Visit here Peles Royal Castle*, considered one of the most beautiful castles in Europe.
+Stop in Sinaia, a beautiful mountain resort, known also as the “Pearl of the Carpathians”.
+Visit here, the Peles Royal Castle, considered one of the most beautiful castles in Europe.
 Peles represents the former summer residence of the first royal couple of Romania, Queen Elisabeth and King Carol I.

-As you visit the castle (ground floor exhibition), you will admire the unique interior design and get surprised by the modern facilities of the castle for the last half of the 19th century (electricity, vacuum cleaner, electrical elevator, and central heating).
+As you visit the castle, you will admire the unique interior design and be surprised by the modern facilities of the castle from the last half of the 19th century (electricity, vacuum cleaner, electrical elevator, and central heating).
 Peles Castle is also the place where you will find out the story of the Royal couples of Romania and their importance in the history of our country.
 After the visit, spend some time in the small garden of the castle, admiring the mountains surrounding the estate.

 In the evening, head to Bucharest, the capital city of Romania.